hugo-levet/strapi-php-rich-text-parser/README.md

 ## Usage

-Get datas from strapi api in **StdClass** format and pass it to the parser
+Get data from the Strapi API in **StdClass** format and pass it to the parser

 ```php
 use HugoLevet\StrapiPhpRichTextParser\RichTextParser;